veereshhalagegowda/platformDocumentation/1.0.0/Components/Layouts/List-item.md

-{
-  "name" : "List-item",
-  "type" : "Component"
-  "category": “Layout”
-  "version" : "1.0.0",
-  "averageRating" : 1,
-  "description" : " List item component are the data of a list it will be inserted inside a list-component and can be displayed, ", "platformSupportVersion" : "4.0.0",
-  "publisher" : "Ayush"

-}

-## Guide:
 ### Overview:
 List-items component contains individual data of items that will be placed inside the list-component.The data can be stored in an array or object and it will be accessed  from the array by *ngFor attribute.
 ##### Usage:
-List items are used to store the items or data of a list.The data can be string, a number, a images etc. A list items can only be used inside a list component.
+List items are used to store the items or data of a list.The data can be string, a number, a images etc.

 ##### How to use
 Drag and drop a list-items inside a list component, and set the attribute such as style and class, *ngFor and label.